-Genetics also plays a role in developing heart disease, so it’s important to identify family members with heart disease or with risk factors like high blood pressure, high cholesterol or diabetes.
+Genetics also plays a role in developing heart disease, so it’s important to identify family members with heart disease or with risk factors such as high blood pressure, high cholesterol or diabetes.
 Your family tree is a good starting point for you and your doctor to determine if you’re at risk and what’s best for your heart.

 Dr. Christopher Stout with Mercy Clinic Cardiac, Thoracic and Vascular Surgery has seven tips for reducing your risk for heart disease.